 Teams of two high school students create a 10-minute PowerPoint presentation outlining a solution to a provided ethical dilemma using the Clemson University STAR Model to tend to the ethical, societal, and financial implications of the possible outcomes.

 Case Competition Rules

 Team Structure

-A. Teams must consist of two student members.

-B. A maximum of two teams (four students) can compete from each high school.
+- A. Teams must consist of two student members. - B. A maximum of two teams (four students) can compete from each high school. - C.Students teams can consist of students from two different high schools.